 - Web Designer

 - Motion Graphics Designer

 - Studio 20 – This student run design club, serves the campus, and real clients within the community.
 Check out their activity on Pictame.

 - We get out there – Our students visit art galleries, printers, ad agencies, marketing

 departments, photo shoots, video shoots and design conferences.

 - Involved Alumni – Our alumni serve on portfolio review committees, and call upon our students for real world collaborations.

-As an interdisciplinary major IMAD blends a solid design and technology core curriculum with your choice of one or more required minors in Art, Business Administration, Communication Studies, Computer Science, English, Entrepreneurship, Marketing, Theatre Arts (Acting and Directing), or Theatre Arts (Theatre Design).
+As an interdisciplinary major, digital design and media art blends a solid design and technology core curriculum with your choice of one or more required minors in:

 Students of all levels work, learn and collaborate together.
 Students have 24/7 card swipe access to the IMAD design labs.
 The design labs are stocked with high tech equipment like Macs, HD video cameras, light kits, wacom tablets and DSLR photography cameras for student use.

 With great student to professor ratios, the major emphasizes individual attention and collaboration.
-IMAD students want each other to succeed and they push each other’s creative limits.
-Classes are challenging and teach creative problem solving in a way that is unique to individual skill sets.”
+Digital design students want each other to succeed, and they push each other’s creative limits.
+Classes are challenging and teach creative problem solving in a way that is unique to individual skill sets.